The Legacy of Sri Nisargadatta Maharaj

-In 2006 Stephen Wolinsky proposed the idea of traveling to India and filming Nisargadatta Mahara’s translators and disciples and explore what was the legacy Maharaj left behind in his hometown, Mumbai.
+In 2006, Stephen Wolinsky proposed the idea of traveling to India to film Nisargadatta Maharaj’s translators and disciples to explore the legacy Maharaj left behind in his hometown, Mumbai.

-In 2007 Zaya and Maurizio Benazzo together with Stephen Wolinsky, Philip Safarik and Fred Good traveled to India to shoot this film.
+In 2007, Zaya and Maurizio Benazzo, Stephen Wolinsky, Philip Safarik and Fred Good traveled to India to shoot this film.

-The meeting with the old devotees was both illuminating as well as deeply touching.
+The meeting with the old devotees was both illuminating and deeply touching.

-Nisargadatta did not leave an ashram; he did not leave any teachings, nor successors.
-This movie is homage to him; a look at his unintended legacy from people that have been inspired by him more then words can express.
+Nisargadatta did not leave an ashram; he did not leave any teachings or successors.
+This movie is an homage to him, a look at his unintended legacy by people that have been inspired by him more then words can express.

 This film contains interviews with four of Nisargadatta’s original translators: Ramesh Balsekar, S.K.
 Mullarpattan, Mohan and Jayashri Gaitonde, plus some old indian devotees and trustees, the publishers of “I Am That” and a visit to the old room in which Maharaj was holding his meetings, his Guru Samadhi Shrine and the place in which some of Maharaj ashes are preserved.

 In the footage are also presented exclusive photographs of Maharaji’s cremation ceremony.